DrewNaylor/guinget/docs/readmes/readme-v0.2.0.2-alpha.txt

 2. Open the file titled "guinget.exe".
 I recommend making a shortcut to the app on your desktop or taskbar for easy access.

-3. Refresh the package cache using the "Refresh cache" button on the toolbar, choosing "Refresh cache" from the "Package list" menu, or by pressing "Ctrl+R".
+3. Refresh the package list cache using the "Refresh cache" button on the toolbar, choosing "Refresh cache" from the "Package list" menu, or by pressing "Ctrl+R".

 4. Wait until the package list cache has been updated and the package details have been loaded.
 This may take a bit.